HomeVertebratesSirenians

 Body Plan

-They have a large, fusiform body with their front limbs modified into paddle-like flippers, while their hindlimbs are internal and vestigial.
-While dugongs have a notched, dolphin-like tail, that of manatees is broad and paddle-shaped.
+They have a large, fusiform body with their front limbs modified into paddle-like flippers, while their hind limbs are vestigial skeletal remnants within the body.
+While dugongs have a fluked tail with a notch, just like dolphins, the tail of manatees is broad and paddle-shaped.

-The snouts of sirenians are angled downward, perfectly adapted for grazing on vegetation along the ocean floor.
+The snouts of sirenians are angled downward, an adaptation for grazing on vegetation along the ocean floor.
 In general, dugongs have longer snouts compared to manatees.

 All sirenians have large and retractable nostrils.